JoshuaVandaele/Lua-Utilities-Snippets/README.md

 # Utils
 Useful Utilities for Lua!

-This file was made firstly for myself, but then I wanted to share it with ppls, so here it is!
+This file was made firstly for myself, but then I wanted to share it with people, so here it is!

 # Utilities avaible:
 ## String